Area School Principals' Collective Agreement

-3.1 A Principal’s core remuneration shall comprise the school roll-based salary component (U grade) specified in clause 3.1.1 and the staffing based salary component (supplementary) specified in clause 3.1.2, the decile payment (where applicable) in clause 3.1.3, the Area School Principal’s Payment in clause 3.8 and the Area School Principals’ Career Structure payment (where applicable) in clause 4.4.
+3.1 A Principal’s core remuneration shall comprise the school roll-based salary component (U grade) specified in clause 3.1.1 and the staffing based salary component (supplementary) specified in clause 3.1.2, the decile payment or Equity Index payment (where applicable) in clause 3.1.3, the Area School Principal’s Payment in clause 3.8 and the Area School Principals’ Career Structure payment (where applicable) in clause 4.4.

 3.1.1 The Principal’s salary shall be determined in accordance with the grade of the school (i.e. U1-U16):

 U1 $98,031 $103,913 $107,030 $118,003 U2 $98,031 $103,913 $107,030 $118,003 U3 $106,170 $112,540 $115,916 $118,003 U4 $114,489 $121,358 $124,999 $127,249 U5 $122,808 $130,176 $134,082 $136,495 U6 $127,564 $135,218 $139,274 $141,781 U7 $132,515 $140,466 $144,680 $147,284 U8 $137,468 $145,716 $150,088 $152,789 U9 $140,835 $149,285 $153,764 $156,531 U10 $144,201 $152,853 $157,439 $160,273 U11 $149,114 $158,061 $162,803 $165,733 U12 $154,028 $163,270 $168,168 $171,195 U13 $158,621 $168,138 $173,182 $176,300 U14 $163,216 $173,009 $178,199 $181,407 U15 $167,237 $177,271 $182,589 $185,876 U16 $171,260 $181,536 $186,982 $190,347